 All the baggage of the French army was taken by the forces of Edward; and as the barons of France had marched to the field of Poitiers feeling certain of triumph, and in those days the rich armour of the captives became immediately the property of the captors, immense stores of valuable ornaments of all kinds, but especially jewelled baldrics, enriched the meanest soldier amongst the conquerors.
-The helmet which the King of France had put off, and on which, according to the common custom of monarch's, he
+The helmet which the King of France had put off, and on which, according to the common custom of monarchs, he

 The Lord Raoul de Coucy.
 The Lord of Aubigny.
 The Lord of Denyn.
 The Lord of St. Dizier.
 The Lord of La Tour.
 The Lord of Amboise.
-The Lord of Derval.

 The Lord of Magnoles.

-The Lord of Planuches.
+The Lord of Magnoles.
+The Lord of Magnoles.
 The Lord of Montague.
 The Lord of Beaufremont.
 The Lord of Plumory.
-The Lord of Basentin.

 The Lord of Rochefort.
 The Lord of Vellehernail.

-The Lord of Maignelers.